mgreiff/crazyflie-project/README.md

 ###### Contents
 * **Report.tex** - A report in progress containing a discussion on the dynamics, filtering, motion planning, PD, MPC, L1 control and TODO's.

+#### /crazy_python/*
+Contains python code which has since been mergen with the ROS structure, serves little purpose and will be removed shortly.

 #### /crazy_trajectory/*
 Contains the scripts for motion planning (see crazy_documentation).